Situated in majestic hilltop locations above the Tywi Valley

 For yearly opening times please click 'View all visitor information'

 Free parking for Cadw members on production of valid membership cards.
-There is a car parking fee for non-members.
+There is a National Trust car-parking fee for non-members.
+Up-to-date charges can be found here:

 Facilities and information